 Learning Get Back by The Beatles can also be done with this great tab.

 Written by Paul McCartney (although credited to the McCartney-Lennon songwriting duo), Get Back was released as a single in April of 1969.
 A roaring success, it hit number 1 in the UK, the US, New Zealand, Australia, France, Belgium, Mexico, and many other countries as well.
-The catchy guitar work and the sing-along chorus in this song made it a smashing hit.
+The catchy guitar work and the sing-along chorus in this song made it a smash hit.

 I’ll Be There for You by Bon Jovi